Live TV meets interactive mobile engagement

 Designed to move at the speed of broadcast.

-Both our design and web infrastructure were forced to mature under the pressure of the rapid environment:
+Both our design and web infrastructure were forced to mature under the pressure of the rapid environment.
+In response to the flexibility and speed required I executed the following:

-• Eventually moved to a custom design system that emphasized reusability, responsiveness, and modularity with a core design system comprised of base styles, essential components and use documentation.
+• Moved to a custom design system that emphasized reusability, responsiveness, and modularity with a core set of design elements comprised of base styles, essential components and use documentation.

 Measurable results